Style Secrets For New Moms

 Dangly earrings and tennis bracelets may be out the window for a little while.
 At least because your baby, although incredibly cute, has spectacular pincers that can grab and tug on just about anything attached to you with their dear life.
 Hair, tops, jewelry you name it!

 The most important thing to consider when buying clothes is comfort!
-Materials you can bend and wriggle in without no restrictions.
-For instance, a lightweight swingy dress, paired with maternity tights, to give your stomach the space it needs to retract on its own.
+Materials you can bend and wriggle in without any restrictions.
+For instance, a lightweight swingy dress, paired with maternity tights, gives your stomach the space it needs to retract on its own.
 Leggings are a great item to have too.
 You can get them in so many different designs to suit all occasions.
 Whether choosing snazzy colors for the school run or darker tones to pair with ankle boots and a flowy top for date night.
 Investing in a great pair of leggings and loose, breathable tops are essential – particularly if you’re planning on breastfeeding.
 Consider looking into a boutique clothing sale.

 There are a few tips for keeping your locks in shape when you have a little person to take care of.
 The first option is you could ask your hairdresser to cut your hair into a manageable bob.
 The reality is that washing, conditioning, treating, drying, and styling long hair takes much longer than taking care of shorter hair.
 Plus, it’s less hair for your baby to grab onto.